Mobile Health systems

 Earbud Physiological Sensing

 With wireless earbuds becoming increasingly powerful and widely used, we recognize an opportunity to leverage them as a platform for performing continuous physiological measurements.
 Modern earbuds can contain acoustic, inertial, optical, and proximity sensors that may be re-purposed to track vital signs and perform diagnostics.
-My contribution to this work is prototyping signal processing techniques for in-ear physiological sensing, in addition to advising and supporting study design, data collection, data analysis, and paper writing.
+My contribution to this work includes prototyping signal processing techniques for in-ear physiological sensing, in addition to supporting study design, data collection, data analysis, and paper writing.

 Multi-Channel Facial Photoplethysmography